Casting Couch Syndrome

 There was a time, not far ago, Indians in Australia, though complete strangers, greeted each other, with a friendly smile and had a chit chat, if they happen to meet in public places.
 This conveyed a message of unique unity among the community and that was how the networks of friendships were built on those days.
 Since then the Indian population has exploded to around three times.
 The focus changed from being friendly with the folks to being prominent in the community.
 Friendships gave way to rivalry and snobbishness.
 This is a natural process and cannot be controlled or contained; but as time passes the community will attain the maturity required to accept these divisive yet colourful characters.

-India with its one billion populations is a hard place for any Individual to make a mark.
-It is a highly competitive world, with the established elite, making it difficult for newcomers to share the lime light, they are born in.
+India with its one billion population is a hard place for any Individual to make a mark.
+It is a highly competitive world, with the established elite, making it difficult for newcomers to share the lime light.
 But for an Indian migrant, Australia was altogether a new world.
 They could even touch the visiting Indian celebrities with their own hand, whom they watched with all their adoration from far, among thousands of other admirers.
 Many celebrated this new found status elevation by posting their photos with celebrities in their Facebook accounts on a daily basis.
 Thus far the story is good and stimulating.
 Now let us move on to the issue.

 But the issue is of ‘casting couch syndrome’ in our community.
 When such issues come up, we all love to rise up to the situation and act like a ‘Moral Police’.
 Recently in Sydney a few of the Indian community members were accused of encouraging this culture, as our own ‘B grade’ Bollywood celebrities queued up to visit Australia to make some quick bucks.
 Many fuming ‘so called’ community leaders reacted sharply against the perpetrators.
 Below is a quote from one such outburst.